cftang0827/licence-key-impl/README.md

 # licence-key-impl

+We try to build up a PoC system which include demo app and key gen app for license key verification.

 ### Intro
 We took jwt token algorithm as the reference
 ![jwt_ng1_en](https://i.imgur.com/XSesjJh.png)

-In our case, we use simpler way, here is the step `[Key Generation Part]`
+In our case, we use simpler way, here is the step

+`[Key Generation Part]`
 1. Generate random string (in our case, we use the middle of uuid4 random string)
 ```